By improving your WordPress SEO you can quickly increase your website traffic and revenue.

 On page SEO and On-site SEO, are something that you can easily take care of with the help of your content, plugins, and a bit of discipline.

-In this guide, we are more focused on On Page and On-Site aspect of SEO.
+In this guide, we are more focused on the On Page and On-Site aspects of SEO.

 This technique will help you to optimize any post/page on WordPress for a target keyword.
-This helps search engine understand what your content is about and help you rank for the right keyword.
+This helps the search engine understand what your content is about and help you rank for the right keyword.
 If you like to learn more about this, read our guide on On page SEO.

 These are more technical SEO settings where you help search engine bots effectively crawl and index your website.
 Factors like page speed, Robots.txt, and others play a major role.

 Again, if you understand the basics with the help of this WordPress SEO tutorial, you will have no problem optimizing your WordPress website.